 |WI Public Schools||###||#.#%||#.#%||#.#%||#.#%||#.#%||##.#%|

 Total Expected to Complete High School.
-Count of students who were expected to complete high school within a given timeframe, four year or six year, whether or not the students actually did.
+Count of students who were expected to complete high school within a given timeframe (four-year, five-year, or six-year) whether or not the students actually did.
 All students who enter high school are expected to complete high school.
 Total expected to complete high school is the denominator used to calculate graduation and completion rates and is the total number of noncompleters plus completers.
-For four-year and six-year rates, this total is the count of students in the Adjusted Cohort for the graduating class.
+For four-year, five-year, and six-year rates, this total is the count of students in the Adjusted Cohort for the graduating class.
 See Adjusted Cohort below.

 - Statewide Cohort.
 Students assigned to a specific Wisconsin graduating class.
 Assignment occurs based on the school year of a student's first high school enrollment period and their grade level placement at that time.
-Once a student is assigned to a cohort, that cohort is used statewide and is permanent.
-For each graduation timeframe, whether that timeframe is four years or six years, each statewide cohort is associated with a school year during or before which all students in that cohort are expected to graduate.
+Once a student is assigned to a cohort, that cohort is used statewide and is permanent (no exceptions e.g. for mobility, enrollment gaps, or special education status).
+For each graduation timeframe (four years, five years, or six years), each statewide cohort is associated with a school year during or before which all students in that cohort are expected to graduate.

 - Not Known to be Continuing.
 Status of a high school noncompleter who, as of the end of the timeframe, was not known to be continuing in high school.
 Students who counted in multiple annual dropout events over the multi-year graduation timeframe count no more than once here.
 Students who dropped out before being assigned to a cohort or who were counted as an annual dropout event and later returned to continue high school are not counted here.
 Students who complete the final school year of the timeframe without evidence of high school continuation the next year are counted here but would not count as an annual dropout event until the following year.
 Any noncompleter in the adjusted cohort who is not counted in other noncompleter columns to the right is counted here.